BDC Hamburger Icon

 Tips for successfully expanding your payment options

 • Do your research.
-“Explore and weigh the benefits of accepting all payment types,” Lowe advised.
+“Weigh the benefits of accepting all payment types,” Lowe advised.
 “Consider not only the risks each payment method has but also the risks each payment method may mitigate or eliminate.”

 • Do a test run.
-Once you’ve researched and decided on the payment methods you want to accept, implement a pilot program, Hakimi suggested.
-“As business owners, you can select a small group of loyal and valuable clients to test credit card payments, before implementing it widely,” Hakimi said.
+Implement a pilot program to test the payment methods you wish to accept, Hakimi suggested.
+“As business owners, you can select a small group of loyal and valuable clients to test credit card payments before implementing [them] widely,” Hakimi said.
 “This way, you will be able to identify any other risks or drawbacks.”

 • Choose a card for your industry.
 Hakimi recommended partnering with a payment processor that offers industry-specific solutions to ensure you get the best rates and features for your business.
 [Read more about choosing the best credit card payment processor for your construction company.]